jimmygizmo/AnsibleMyEC2/README.md

 ----

+## Pyenv

 I enthusiastically promote the use of Pyenv for complete, flawless management of multiple Python versions and your perfectly-version-matched Python Virtual Environments.

-I've used them all and this is the best way.
+I've used all strategies and this is the best way.
 Having said that, you can easily adapt the related instructions to use your favorite Python environment strategy.

 The project includes the Pyenv .python-version file for the virtual environment that will be named "ve.ansimy".
 (People with fancy git-enabled ZSH prompts like short VE names.)